hringbauer/hapROH/package/upload_instructions.md

 # Instructions how to upload package to PYPI

-Summaring the following:
-Follow update and upload instructions on https://packaging.python.org/tutorials/packaging-projects/
+Summaring up update and upload instructions from https://packaging.python.org/tutorials/packaging-projects/

 ### Go to base folder
 cd /project2/jnovembre/hringbauer/HAPSBURG/package